Claude Code screenshot

 FeatureClaude CodeNo-code AI tools

-Code visibility / controlReviewers say Claude Code lets you prompt directly in the terminal and inspect/work with actual code, unlike no-code AI tools that generally hide the code.
-Better for developers who want direct control.
+Code visibility and controlReviewers say Claude Code lets you prompt in the terminal and inspect the code directly, unlike many no-code AI tools where you may not see the code at all.
 Alberta Tech, 7:30-10:00

 Bottom line